Not to be confused with: Wood-Sorrel,

 Wood Spurge, Wood Sage, Wood Dock, Wood Vetch, Wood Avens, Wood Anemone,

 Wood Stitchwort, Wood Dog-violet,

-Wood Forget-me-not [plants with similar names].
+Wood Burdock or Wood Forget-me-Not [plants with similar names].

 Uniquely identifiable characteristics

 Distinguishing Feature : Un-like all other members of the Bedstraw Family, this one has larger leaves with more in a whorl.

 Occupies woods and hedgerows mainly in limestone areas.

 Woodruff has probably the largest leaves in the Bedstraw family, thus is easily recognizable.
 It likes to grow in moist soil in shade or even deep shade.
 Hedgerows are a favourite spot.

 Woodruff is used in some alcoholic drinks such as Maiwine, a white wine.

 Woodruff smells sweet like new-mown hay due to the presence of Coumarins, the smell becoming stronger on drying.
 Thus Woodruff is thus used as a pot-pourri, and in herbal tea, but consumption should be limited due to the toxicity of coumarins.
 Very high doses cause vertigo, somnolence, and coma within sleep apnoea.